nomadunchecked/Homework/README.md

 ### 3. Create my LinkedIn profile

-### 4. Apply for IT Developer position withH my current employer
+### 4. Apply for IT Developer position with my current employer

 Here is a [Link](https://github.com/nomadunchecked/Homework) to my Github Homework repository